jgrenon/qrest-api-server/README.md

 The builtin handler will encrypt the password, but no confirmation or validation emails will be sent.
 You should use your favorite mailer module in a **post hook** (see /models/users.model.js)

+## Create application

+You might want to open your REST Api to multiple applications.

 # Add Routes

 # Add Models